Is It Okay To Send Goodnight Texts To Her If You’re Not In A Relationship?

 Oftentimes, the nature of your relationship can provide insight into whether it’s appropriate to send her a goodnight text:

-In many friendships, and particularly long-distance friendships, a goodnight text is an appreciated way to let your friend know you’re thinking of them.
+In many friendships, and particularly long-distance friendships, a goodnight text is an appreciated way to let your friend know you’re thinking of them before you fall asleep at night.
 Whether you are old friends, new friends, or best friends, a goodnight text is likely to be well-received.
 You could send a text as simple as, “Rest up, buddy,” or something more heartfelt like, “I’m always here for you, even when you’re across the continent.
-Sleep tight, my friend!”.
+Sleep tight and sweet dreams, my friend!”.

 Additionally, goodnight texts can be a useful way of signing off for the night.
 For example, if you’re having a lengthy back-and-forth text with a friend but you need to get some rest, you could say something like, “I’d better get some sleep, but let’s pick up where we left off tomorrow!”.
 That way, they’ll know you’re asleep and won’t be offended if you abruptly stop responding to their texts.